shelleyolivia/learn-tutorials/figment-learn/new-pathways/solana/solana-01-connect.md

   const generateKeypair = () => {
     // Generate a Keypair
-    // Save it to setKeypair Hook
+    // Save it to setKeypair React's Hook
   }
 //...
 ```